YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 This syntax is identical to that of Explicit Interface Implementation, except that the base keyword is used instead.

-The issue with this syntax is that it may be in some cases ambigous which virtual method is being overriden.
+The issue with this syntax is that it may be in some cases be ambigous which virtual method is being overriden.
 For example:

 ```csharp
 public class Animal